Discover the high Andes and the Rainbow Mountain

 Large plastic bags:

-• to help organize and keep clean from dirty.
+- to help organize and keep clean from dirt.

 Sleeping bag: